ahrazhusain/MEAN/README.md

-#PortfolioStrat MEAN Programming Exercise
+#MEAN Programming Exercise

-Created a scaleddown version of PortfolioStrat's' existing technology stack.
+Created a scaleddown version of an existing technology stack.
 The output is a simple webpage in the frontend, with a node.js server and mongodb database in the backend.